 We will do our best to match up guests with similar objectives and to enable them to achieve the level of certification that equates to their experience.
 Because of the small number of guests on board the yacht instruction is highly personalized and therefore differing levels of experience amongst the guests does not necessarily present a problem.

-NOTE: Prices above are per person based on a single berth upon a shared yacht and may include sharing a cabin or sleeping in a converted berth in the saloon.
-To reserve a cabin for single occupany, the single occupany supplement is $300.
+NOTE: Prices above are per person based on a double occupany of a cabin/berth, and may include sharing a berth in a cabin or sleeping in a converted berth in the saloon.
+To reserve a cabin for single occupany, the single occupany supplement is $500.

 - Most guests arrive the day before the course starts.
 Guests meet up with the Instructor around 10.00 a.m. on Sunday, and, after briefings you’ll board the yacht, stow your gear and be shown some of the basic on-board systems.
 After lunch, you’ll set sail for Bequia, northernmost of the Grenadines.